-Although you can get the same benefits from many probiotic products now on the market, I still believed fermented foods are one of the best ways to keep intestinal bacteria in balance.
+Although you can get the same benefits from many probiotic supplements, I still believe fermented foods are the best way to keep intestinal bacteria in balance.

-- After several days move the jars to the refrigerator to be stored until consumption.
+- After several days, move the jars to the refrigerator to be stored until consumption.

 Now it’s your turn: What’s your winning fermented vegetable combination?